 In the short term, the expected result of a recall is to immediately safeguard public health.
 In the weeks and months that follow the recall, our recall lawyers perform financial damage control for the client by:

-• Addressing causality within the supply chain, if possible, to up-stream suppliers of product inputs or to third-party processors such as co-packers.
+• Addressing causality within the supply chain, if possible, to identify up-stream suppliers of product inputs or to third-party processors such as co-packers that are responsible for the recall.

 • Reviewing the company’s insurance policies to determine which recall costs, if any, are covered by insurance carriers.